HydroModPy/HydroModPy/hydromodpy/spatial/geographic/README.md

 8. Optionally build the generated hydrographic network (`geographic.river_network`).

 The `domain_geographic_pipeline` module orchestrates this sequence for modern domain entrypoints.
-The `Geographic` class preserves historical behavior using compatibility payloads that now live directly in this package, with old import paths served only through centralized aliases.
+The `CatchmentDelineation` class preserves the runtime contract using compatibility payloads that now live directly in this package, with old import paths served only through centralized aliases.